 Regular strength training can help reduce chronic pain, such as back pain caused by overuse injuries.

 As long as it is performed with enough intensity and frequency, strength training will Increase Bone Density as bone is a living tissue.
 Strong bone density is especially important in older adults to avoid injury from a fall.

 Strength training or low speed, low impact resistance training offers the most osteogenic response and increased bone density and strength, compared to other forms of training such as running, jumping or cardiovascular exercise.

-Connective Tissue is made up of Tendons and Ligaments with the primary fibre of connective tissue being collagen.
+Connective Tissue is made up of Tendons and Ligaments with the primary fibre of connective tissue being called collagen.

 Studies have shown that performing Resistance Training at the right intensity, using an adequate load and frequency will increase absolute collagen content and improve the strength and thickness of connective tissues.